Tartu,

 Chapter 17.
 Chandra Muzaffar, Malaysia: http://www.just-international.org

 Chapter 18.
-Mohamed Talbi, Tunisia: Muslim Students Association listing
+Mohamed Talbi, Tunisia: Muslim Students Association

 Chapter 20.
 Rusmir Mahmutcehajic, Bosnia: http://www.ifbosna.org.ba